Employed by West Virginia University: 1972-present

 Associate Professor—Coordinator of the Counseling Program in the Counseling, Rehabilitation Counseling, and Counseling Psychology Department

 WORKSHOPS, PRESENTATIONS, CONSULTATIONS:

 Have presented over 600 workshops and presentations at national, state, and regional organizations and agencies.
-Have served as consultant for numerous agencies and school districts.
+Have served as a consultant for numerous agencies and school districts.

 Six books.
 Two on Impact Therapy, one on creative counseling, and three on group counseling, and more than twenty-five publications in journals, magazines, and books.